 Any social media is good social media.

-Again, running incentivized viral competitions is probably the easiest way to achieve likes/follows/etc., but each individual social media channel has its own nuances.
+Again, running incentivized viral competitions on your channels is probably the easiest way to achieve likes/follows/etc., but each individual social media channel has its own nuances.

 By listening to the feedback from your very first users, you can iron out bugs and also implement features that your audience really loves.